 In 2006 Sporborg and Piper, who call themselves 50-plus non-hikers, began a walking regimen on the sidewalks of their hometown, Keene, N.H.

 How their fitness walk evolved into the accomplishment of scaling the 67 highest mountains in New England is the theme of their talk.
-The discoveries they made along the way about who they are, how to overcome fears, and how to find joy are the subtext.

 Their inspirational, often funny, talk is free.

 The Friends of the Berkshire Athenaeum and the Friends of the Lanesborough Public Library are sponsors of the program at their respective libraries.